 We took a good break in their lounge and found some accommodation for our last 2 nights in Cebu city.
 The Belgian guy helpfully drew us a map of the town with the market and church and some options to eat.

 The sun went behind clouds and the air had cooled a bit by the time we ventured out.
 We explored the market (which was awesome as it was market day) the church and the waterfront.
 We headed back to our digs as it got dusk and later caught a 3 wheeler to the noodle place recommended for dinner.
 After that it was showers and bed.

 We left before 8am the next morning to make sure we could get a seat on the bus to Cebu city.
 There were heaps.
 It took 3 hrs and slowly the heat started to beat the air con, we were happy to have got up early.

-Emma finally admitted she has full on cold, so we decided to take it easy and headed to the Buddha Light Temple.
+Emma finally admitted she has a full blown cold, so we decided to take it easy and headed to the Buddha Light Temple.
 For the first time there were no 3 wheelers in the city so we used Grab.

 The temple was like a calm oasis in what felt like quite an industrial area.
 They don’t get many tourists, there was just us and a few people that caretake the place.
 Just 2 monks were there (others come and go) and 1 showed us round the different halls and then offered us tea.
 In no rush we accepted and had a long chat to the woman who looked after everyone as she speaks good English (the monk had some but not heaps).